yuyasugano/flashloan/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This code is licensed under the MIT License.